Economy Committee - Friday 15 November 2024, 2:00pm - West Yorkshire Combined Authority Webcasting

 Cllr James Lewis Chair - 0:31:07

-I think it's a good way forward, for me it's how it builds on existing practice and what we're already doing, especially at a local level.So I'm here obviously representing Bradford so I want to know how this ties in with our local colleges and the work that we do through the local council.
+I think that partly covers it.
+So whilst I agree with the premise and I think it's a good way forward, for me it's how it builds on existing practice and what we're already doing, especially at a local level.So I'm here obviously representing Bradford so I want to know how this ties in with our local colleges and the work that we do through the local council.

 Cllr James Lewis Chair - 0:31:27